scalecube/scalecube-services/README.md

 **Transport providers:**

-* rsocket-services-transport: using rsocket to communicate with remote services.
+* scalecube-services-transport-rsocket: using rsocket to communicate with remote services.

 **Message codec providers:**